OutSystems/docs-support/src/troubleshooting/application-runtime/timeouts-under-hood.md

 # Timeouts Under the Hood

-This article describes the different types of timeouts that can occur during the runtime or development of an OutSystems application (Reactive/Mobile and Traditional).
-With this, we intent to help the reader understand how different timeouts are triggered, how to be identified them in the Error Logs, and configurations that can be made to fine-tune them.
+This article describes the different types of timeouts that can occur during the runtime or development of an OutSystems application (Reactive Web, Mobile and Traditional Web).
+Understand how different timeouts are triggered, how to identify them in the Error Logs, and all configurations that can be made to fine-tune them.

-## Context
+## About timeouts

-The OutSystems platform is composed of interconnected web application servers, databases, external integrations, etc. These components communicate with each others and the connections should have their own timeouts.
-For instance, if a query exceeds the execution timeout in the database, the server request waiting for its result will receive a timeout error.
+The OutSystems platform is composed of interconnected web application servers, databases, external integrations, and others.
+These components communicate with each others and the connections should have their own timeouts.

+For example, if a query exceeds the execution timeout in the database, the server request waiting for its result will receive a timeout error.
 Another example is when a request executing on the server is waiting for the response of an external integration for more than a specified timeout limit.

-Reactive/Mobile apps behave in an asynchronous way, where the client-side running on the browser or native operating system performs several different asynchronous requests to the server.
+Reactive Web apps and Mobile apps behave in an asynchronous way, where the client-side running on the browser or native operating system performs several different asynchronous requests to the server.
 To protect the apps from slow server performance or other events that may make the responses slower, these contain a definition for the maximum time the client side can wait for a response from the server before aborting the request.

-For development level timeouts one can experience timeouts during the deployment of a module, such as when uploading/download moduules, deploying, etc.
+Regarding development level timeouts you can experience timeouts during the deployment of a module, such as when uploading/download moduules, deploying, etc.

 The following sections describe the most common timeouts that can occur while using or developing OutSystems applications.